thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 ---
 title: [About installation and upgrades]
-last_updated: 10/09/2019
+last_updated: 3/4/2020
 summary: "As administrator, you are responsible for setting up and configuring ThoughtSpot.
 This guide explains how.
 It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-Your ThoughtSpot application software is already installed for you in a ThoughtSpot appliance.
-This is true for both physical and virtual appliances.
+In ThoughtSpot, both physical appliances and virtual machines ship with a base OS image.
+ThoughtSpot Support then helps you to install, and subsequently update the software.
+Note the exception of RHEL installations, where the customer provides the OS image themselves, and uses a slightly different installation protocol.

-The ThoughtSpot software is updated by ThoughtSpot Support.
-ThoughtSpot Support will contact you to schedule an update when one becomes available.
+The ThoughtSpot Support team contacts all clients to schedule updates as we release new versions of ThoughtSpot.
+To schedule upgrades to patch releases that support your use cases, work with our Customer Success team.

 As administrator, you are responsible for setting up and configuring ThoughtSpot.
-This guide explains how.
-It will also assist you in troubleshooting some common problems, finding additional resources, and contacting ThoughtSpot.
+This guide helps you with these tasks, and also assists in troubleshooting some common problems and finding additional resources.

 {: id="display-current-config"}
 ## Display your current configuration